SENSAAS/sensaas/README.md

  - the file **catsensaas.sdf** that contains all aligned Sources
  - the file **matrix-sensaas.txt** that contains gfit+hfit scores (rows=Targets and columns=Sources)

+**Option -s**

-You can also select the score type by using the option -s (default is **-s source**):
+You can also select the score type by using the option -s (default is the score of the Source (**-s source**)):

 	python meta-sensaas.py molecules-target.sdf molecules-source.sdf -s mean

-here the mean of the score of the target and of the aligned source will be used to rank solutions and to fill matrix-sensaas.txt
+here the mean of the score of the target and of the aligned source will be used to rank solutions and to fill matrix-sensaas.txt.
+The option '-s mean' is interesting to favor solutions that have the same size of the Target.

+**2. Finding alternate alignments and Clustering**

-**2. If you want to repeat in order to find alternate alignments when they exist (for example when aligning a fragment on a large molecule):**
+This option allows to repeat in order to find alternate alignments when they exist as for example when aligning a fragment on a large molecule.
+The syntax is:

   	python meta-sensaas.py target.sdf source.sdf -r 10

- here 10 alignments of the source will be generated and clustered.
+ here 10 alignments of the Source will be generated and clustered.
 Outputs are:

  - the file **sensaas-1.sdf** with the best ranked alignment - it contains 2 molecules: first is Target and second the aligned Source
  - the file **sensaas-2.sdf** (if exists) with the second best ranked alignment - it contains 2 molecules: first is Target and second the aligned Source
  - ...
  - file **cat-repeats.sdf** that contains all aligned Sources

-Example extracted from the publication:
+**Example**

+The following example works with 2 files from the directory examples/

 	 python meta-sensaas.py examples/VALSARTAN.sdf examples/tetrazole.sdf -r 100

+As described in the publication, outputs are:

 - sensaas-1.sdf contains the self-matching superimposition
 - sensaas-2.sdf contains the bioisosteric superimposition